Love & the lottery: Couple who played scratchers on first date win Minnesota $66.9M Mega Millions drawing - NewsBreak

 Now, almost 32 years to the exact day of their first date, the married couple has claimed the roughly $66.9 million Mega Millions prize, according to a press release .

 For many years, the wife, dubbed “Ms. Lottery Winner” in the release, has been playing the same numbers – sometimes changing a number or two – for many years.
-When the numbers for the April 12 Mega Millions drawing were called (2-8-14-20-31, Mega Ball 17), the woman didn’t need her ticket to know she had won.Deputy faces ‘long road to recovery’ after fatal TV Hwy crash
+When the numbers for the April 12 Mega Millions drawing were called (2-8-14-20-31, Mega Ball 17), the woman didn’t need her ticket to know she had won.102 marathons in 102 days: Amputee’s unofficial world record

 She admitted to rechecking the numbers a few times, and did, thankfully, have her ticket.